 Faxed or emailed entries will not be accepted.

 Group training sessions are available to Peak2Park participants in the lead-up to the event.
-These sessions take place at Queens Park (Corn Godsall & Hume Streets) every Tuesday at 6am from 16/11/2021.
+These sessions take place at Queens Park (Corner Godsall & Hume Streets) every Tuesday at 6am.
 Updates are posted regularly to the Peak2Park Toowoomba FACEBOOK page.

 Alternatively you can download the Peak2Park Training Program and start training at home and/or by following the routes for the 4km and 10km events.